judebirch/pocket-moon/README.md

 # Pocket Moon
 Farming game made using Pocket Code, for Google Summer of Code!
-Please find the game in this folder, called "Pocket Moon v1.0.catrobat".
+Please find the game in this folder, called "Pocket Moon v1.0.catrobat"; this can be imported into your Pocket Code app.

 ## Summary
 For my Google Summer of Code project with Catrobat, I have created a farming game; this game was inspired by other farming games such as Stardew Valley and Harvest Moon.
 In the game you can design their own character and play as a farm owner, the player can explore a large world and collect and sells items that they find.
 You can also buy items from the shop, the shop's catalogue changes depending on the season; things you can buy include the season's plant seeds and the pickaxe tool (which can be used to unlock more areas!)
 As a fan of those series I really enjoyed working on this project, and even though GSoC is over, I hope to add more features to the game!